 Klarna, alongside other ‘buy now, pay later’ services, has popped up all over the place this year on all your favourite clothing and merchandise websites.
 They are advertised as a no-strings-attached service that give you longer to pay for your items – no interest, no credit checks, no hassle.
 With Klarna you can order all the clothes you want and won’t need to pay a thing for thirty days, or with their ‘pay in three’ option, you can pay a third of the cost upfront, with the rest coming out of your account as direct debit.

 Sounds like a dream for students, right?

 I know I spend far too long trawling through ASOS trying to find the perfect item to complete an outfit, knowing I only have enough money to purchase one thing.
-Finding the right item then leads to the inevitable question – due to the massive inconsistencies with women’s clothing – of what size should I get?
+Due to the massive inconsistencies with women’s clothing, finding the right item then leads to the inevitable question: what size should I get?

 Klarna is perfect in those situations, giving you a ‘try before you buy option’.
 You can get as many items as you wish, in as many sizes, returning all the items you don’t need before a penny leaves your bank account.
 There’s no waiting around for refunds to reach your depleted bank account – you only pay for what you actually keep.

 I’ll admit that it is pretty easy to get sucked into services like Klarna – it is simple to set up, gives me flexibility with my orders, and helps me with last-minute purchases.
 On both the thirty-day payment option and the ‘pay in three’ there is only a soft credit check meaning that even if you are declined for the service it won’t negatively affect your credit score.

 The service is so simple and convenient that it’s easy to forget that you are taking on debt.